JeongWall/kokoa-course/README.md

-#Nomad Coders Kokoa Clone coding practice
+# Nomad Coders Kokoa Clone coding practice

-good to go!
+In this course I will practice basics on Html and Css Let's get started!